Elk, Deer & Duck Hunting

 Elk/hunter.
 We suggest a 6-day hunt but more days can be added.
 Elk hunting

 season is divided into Permit-Draw and Registration (over the counter pickup)

 Permit-Draw hunt: September 25 - October 9 AND October 8 - October 22

 Reservations should be finalized with us by April 30th and then we take care of the paperwork.

 Reservations can be finalized with us on short notice and you must pickup your permit in Kodiak.

 Sitka Deer Hunting

 Sitka Blacktail Deer are native to the wet, coastal rain forests of S.E.
-Alaska but were transplanted to Kodiak & Afognak Islands circa 1930.
+Alaska but were transplanted to the lighter rainfall area of the Kodiak & Afognak Islands circa 1930.
 They are smaller & stockier with a shorter face than other members of the black-tail group.
 Typical bucks range from 120# to 220#.
 Normal antler development is 3-4 points/side with very few scoring more than 110 points in Boone & Crockett record book.

 With the first heavy frost, many deer in the high alpine and sub-alpine descend to the upper forests.
 With snowfall, usually in November & December, they move down to the coastal fringe and beaches.
 Rut occurs during late November.

 The season is between August 1 and December 31, but the best hunting is during November and December.
 You are allowed 4 Deer per hunter and they can be hunted at the same time as Elk, Bear and Ducks.
 We suggest at least a 4-day hunt but you are welcome to come for any length of time.